ksanao/variant_QC/README.md

 # variant_QC
-Sequencing errors are important confounding factors for detection of genetic variants in clinical settings (diagnostic classification, prognosic insights) based on deep next-generation sequencing.
+Sequencing errors are important confounding factors for detection of genetic variants in clinical settings (e.g for diagnostic classification or prognosic insights) based on deep next-generation sequencing.
 Targeted deep sequencing is usually done by amplicon or hybridization-capture protocol that are also potential sources of errors.
 The current case study excluded non-sequencer related errors by evaluating the perfomance of two sequencers on the same sample prepared with the same laboratory protocols.

 ## Visualising the results
 The results are visualised in Jupyter notebooks and single html page IGV viewers generated as part of the pipeline.